 June 2018 received more rain than usual in the first two weeks, and there was very little precipitation for the second half when the monsoon should have started.

 Trekking regions that are in the Rainshadow areas:

 You will be visiting one of the scenic trekking trails in the monsoon season in Nepal.
-Once an independent Kingdom that was later annexed into the territory of Nepal, Upper Mustang is one of the restricted trekking destinations in Nepal that requires a special permit and to be booked with a tour operator.
-Back Packers are not allowed to trek here.
-The Buddhist who once followers of the Bon religion inhabits the upper Mustang predominantly.
-Upper Mustang is a high altitude desert.
-During the monsoon season, you will witness the increased level of water in the rivers, which includes the holy and mighty Kali Gandaki River.
+Once an independent Kingdom that was later annexed into Nepal’s territory, Upper Mustang is one of the restricted trekking destinations in Nepal that requires a special permit and to be booked with a tour operator.
+Back Packers are not allowed to trek here—the Buddhists who were once followers of the Bon religion inhabit the upper Mustang predominantly.
+Upper Mustang is a high-altitude desert.
+During the monsoon season, you will witness the rivers’ increased water levels, including the holy and mighty Kali Gandaki River.